 Industry connections and resources

-This course is taught by a qualified conveyancer who will mentor you every step of the way.
+This course is taught by qualified conveyancers and lawyers who will mentor you every step of the way

 You will be qualified to work as a conveyancer or conveyancing clerk within the legal profession.